containers/buildah/docs/buildah-config.md

 Add a value (e.g. name=*value*) to the environment for containers based on any images which will be built using the specified container.
 Can be used multiple times.

+**--healthcheck** *command*

+Specify a command which should be run to check if a container is running correctly.

+Values can be *NONE*, "*CMD* ..." (run the specified command directly), or "*CMD-SHELL* ..." (run the specified command using the system's shell), or the empty value (remove a previously-set value and related settings).

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--healthcheck-interval** *interval*

+Specify how often the command specified using the *--healthcheck* option should be run.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--healthcheck-retries** *count*

+Specify how many times the command specified using the *--healthcheck* option can fail before the container is considered to be unhealthy.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--healthcheck-start-period** *interval*

+Specify how long to wait after starting a container before running the command specified using the *--healthcheck* option.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--healthcheck-timeout** *interval*

+Specify how long to wait after starting the command specified using the *--healthcheck* option to wait for the command to return its exit status.
+If the command has not returned within this time, it should be considered to have failed.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--history-comment** *comment*

 Sets a comment on the topmost layer in any images which will be created